thyrc/pass/README.md

 Setup `wrap` approle.

-Optionally use 'token_bound_cidrs' to tie the wrapping token to the pass host.
+Optionally use `token_bound_cidrs` to tie the wrapping token to the pass host.

 ```
 vault auth enable approle